Loes Haverkort

-Loes Haverkort (born 1981) is a Dutch actress.
-She has performed in movies, television shows and theaters.
+Loes Haverkort (born 19 January 1981) is a Dutch actress.
+She has performed in movies, television shows and theatre productions.

 Career

 Haverkort did her acting course at the Maastricht Academy of Dramatic Arts.
 She has performed in the musical Soldier of Orange and a play based on the 1987 movie Fatal Attraction.
 The adaptation and her performance were praised.
 She has been one of the presenters of the show Verbond van Ongeleide Correspondenten.

 She played the lead role in the movie Rendez-vous, directed by Antoinette Beumer.
 She sang the title song of the movie.
 She has acted in the Dutch television series Bernhard, schavuit van Oranje.

-She played the female lead in a Dutch comedy movie named Voor Elkaar Gemaakt, which is a remake of the German movie :de:Vaterfreuden.
+Haverkort played the female lead in a Dutch comedy movie named Voor Elkaar Gemaakt, which is a remake of the German movie :de:Vaterfreuden.

 In 2019, she played a role in the romantic comedy film Singel 39.